 - Audible and visual alarms activate should oxygen or CO2 levels exceed permissible ranges

 ACT’s controller automatically logs data to the cloud.
-Sampling occurs every six seconds by default but can be easily changed by the user to any interval from one second to 24 hours.
-Data logging keeps records automatically and ensures the health of the system.
+Sampling occurs every six second, keeps records automatically and ensures the health of the system.
 Logs include:

 - Altitude Simulation